 It doesn’t matter if the addiction is to the illicit drug heroin or prescription medications such as morphine, codeine or hydrocodone.
 Methadone treatment programs are designed specifically for people with opiate drug addictions.
 The drug is used as a long- and short-term maintenance medication that addicts use after leaving inpatient methadone rehab programs.

-Inpatient Methadone Treatment Program Vs Outpatient Services
+Methadone Treatment Center (Inpatient) Vs Outpatient Rehab

 All methadone treatment programs begin with a stay in an inpatient facility.
 Outpatient care is also available, but only after the body is stabilized on methadone and free from the other opiate.
 Inpatient care is required to allow medical staff at the facility time to closely monitor the addict.
 Dosage, testing for adverse reactions, and regular checks for physical and psychological health are all part of the treatment in the early stages.
 Once the addict is on a methadone maintenance dose, they can leave inpatient care for an outpatient methadone treatment program.

 Do I Need an Inpatient Methadone Rehab Program?

 Any opiate addict, including those addicted to prescription medications, needs an inpatient methadone rehabilitation facility stay in order to recover.
 Addicts enter rehab with an unknown amount of opiates in their systems.
 It is up to the facility’s medical staff to determine how much methadone is needed to help stave off withdrawal until all the opiate leaves the body.